 What are mold allergies?

 Mold produces spores that can trigger allergic reactions in both humans and animals.
-These spores can found indoors and outdoors, and rapidly spread in damp, humid environments like basements.
+These spores can be found indoors and outdoors, and rapidly spread in damp, humid environments like basements.

 Mold also grows seasonally in decaying plant material and piles of wet leaves, and homeowners must work diligently to prevent it from multiplying indoors where moisture accumulates.
 These areas can include window ledges and showers.